 AARP Foundation Litigation attorneys and other counsel represented residents challenging Mount Holly, New Jersey redevelopment plans that called for the acquisition by eminent domain and demolition of hundreds of homes in a neighborhood called “The Gardens” -- a cohesive, racially integrated, ethnically diverse community built in the 1950s.
-This week’s settlement breaks new ground in protecting communities.
+The settlement breaks new ground in protecting communities.

 About 80 percent of Gardens residents are African-American and Hispanic (compared to 34 percent for all of Mount Holly), 90 percent with annual incomes of less than $40K, and one in seven is age 65 or older.
 Residents alleged that the Township wrongfully justified use of eminent domain to establish a redevelopment plan.
 Despite challenges to the plan, the Township began acquiring and vacating properties, causing neighborhood deterioration and property values of the remaining homeowners to nearly vanish.
 Many of the residents, despite wanting to stay in the Gardens, moved away.